Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 – Install the script.
 – Use it the same way as ua.HYDRA.
 If you want to set `\fscx` to 150, enter `150` in the text field for `fscx`.
 – Try out simple arithmetic calculations.
 If you want to multiply `\fscx` by 125%, enter `*1.25` in the text field for `fscx`.
-– Explore the builtin „Help“ panel for a reference to all the features of 99%Tags.
+– Explore the builtin „Help“ panel for a detailed guide to all the features of 99%Tags.

 *Features:*
 – Carefully designid Lua system that minimise typing for simple operations.